document.addEventListener('contextmenu', function(e) { e.preventDefault(); }, false);

 top of page

-Welcome to the alpha Brief
+Welcome to The α Brief

 Portfolio